druid77/trs-gpt/README.md

 TRS-80 (BASIC program) <-- TRS-IO
 ```

 After getting the lambda working and tested, I was very happy, until I realized that API Gateway only supports HTTPS connections, and Netscape Communications created HTTPS in 1994 for its Netscape Navigator web browser.
 The Additionally the TRS-LIB (part of TRS-IO) does not support secure connections.
-So I decided to go a bit more old school, and get as close to the implementation of the whois, port 43 protocol as possible, to avoid much messing around in the BASIC language.
-So I settled on a simple EC2 server that hosted a Python server program listening on the same port as the original whois server example.
+So I decided to go a bit more old school, and get as close to the implementation of the whois, port 43 protocol as possible, to avoid messing around in the BASIC language too much.
+So I settled on a simple EC2 server that hosted a Python server program listening on the same port as the original whois server example:

 ```
 TRS-80 (BASIC program) -->